 INTRODUCTION

 Hyperthyroidism is characterized by elevated levels of thyroid hormones in the circulation[1,2].
-The most common causes of hyperthyroidism are Graves’ disease (GD), multinodular toxic goiter, and autonomous hyperfunctioning thyroid nodules.
+The most common causes of hyperthyroidism are Graves’ disease, multinodular toxic goiter, and autonomous hyperfunctioning thyroid nodules.
 Clinical manifestations of thyroid hyperfunction are usually mild or moderate.
-Severe hyperthyroidism is accompanied by more symptoms, particularly, asthenia followed by nervousness, dyspnea and loss of weight.
+Severe hyperthyroidism is accompanied by more symptoms, particularly, asthenia followed by nervousness, dyspnea, and loss of weight.
 Severe hyperthyroidism is rare but life-threatening and can lead to irreversible multiorgan failure and high mortality, especially for older people or patients with cardiovascular disease[3].
 Thus, a clinically euthyroid state should be achieved as soon as possible.

 Traditional medical management has focused on supportive treatment and medication that halt the synthesis, release and peripheral effects of thyroid hormones[4].
 However, these measures are limited because of adverse effects or failure to relieve the critical condition quickly.
-As therapeutic plasma exchange (TPE) is able to remove large amounts of serum-protein-bound thyroid hormones from the circulation, plasmapheresis has been used as one of the effective alternative treatments since the 1970s[5].
+As therapeutic plasma exchange (TPE) is able to remove large amounts of serum protein-bound thyroid hormones from the circulation, plasmapheresis has been used as one of the effective alternative treatments since the 1970s[5].
 Continuous renal replacement therapy (CRRT) can eliminate toxic substances and regulate water–electrolyte and acid–base balance.
-The combined use of blood purification technology can replace some metabolic functions, thus effectively improving metabolic disorders.
+The combined use of blood purification technology can replace some metabolic functions, thereby effectively improving metabolic disorders.

-We report a case of severe hyperthyroidism with multiorgan failure, for which antithyroid therapy was contraindicated, and TPE combined with CRRT successfully stabilized the condition of the patient.
+We report herein a case of severe hyperthyroidism with multiorgan failure, for which antithyroid therapy was contraindicated, and TPE combined with CRRT successfully stabilized the condition of the patient.

 CASE PRESENTATION